JEdouard01/CaptureNetworkTraffic/README.md

 This command returns output similar to the following: <br/>
 <img src="https://imgur.com/5u0PJEC.png"<br />

-2. Finally, we will now use the tcpdump command to filter the extended packet data from the capture.pcap capture file using the following command: sudo "tcpdump -nn -r capture.pcap -X"
+2. Finally, we will now use the tcpdump command to filter the extended packet data from the capture.pcap capture file using the following command: "sudo tcpdump -nn -r capture.pcap -X"

 This command will run tcpdump with the following options:
 - <b>-nn: Disable port and protocol name lookup.</b>